ddutt/evpn-in-the-datacenter/README.md

 * [MacOS](./documentation/macos)
 * [Linux (Ubuntu 16.04)](./documentation/linux/)

-## Available Demos

-Once you've followed the above prerequisite/getting-started instructions for your system, you are able to run either of the demos below.

-Demos are built upon the Reference Topology as a starting point and then layer specific device configuration on top.

-* Centralized Routing -- This is under the cldemo-evpn-centralized directory on the oob-mgmt-server under the directory /home/cumulus/ansible
-* Distributed Routing -- This is under the cldemo-evpn-distributed directory on the oob-mgmt-server under the directory /home/cumulus/ansible

 ## Frequently Asked Questions

-### What is CLDEMO-VAGRANT?
-CLDEMO-VAGRANT is the name of this repository which provides a consistent physical topology of VMs which are cabled together in a configuration we refer to as the [Reference Topology](#what-is-the-reference-topology).
-This topology provides a consistent simulation topology upon which lots of different configurations can be overlaid.
-The [individual demos](#available-demos) provide interface and routing protocol configurations which are applied to this simulation topology.

-### What is the Reference Topology?
-The Cumulus Linux Demo Framework is built upon a [Vagrantfile](#what-is-a-vagrantfile) which builds the Reference Topology.
-Using this topology, it is possible to demonstrate any feature in Cumulus Linux.
-It may not be necessary to use all links or all devices but they're present if needed by a particular demo.

-This framework of demos is built on a two-tier spine-leaf [Clos network](https://en.wikipedia.org/wiki/Clos_network) with a dedicated out-of-band management network.
-The Reference Topology built in this repository is used for all Cumulus Networks documentation, demos, and course materials, so many demos will require you to build a topology using the code available in this repository.

 ### What is Cumulus VX?
 This repository makes use of [Cumulus VX](https://cumulusnetworks.com/cumulus-vx/) which is a virtual machine